-- To solve a problem, we need a collection of sub-problems that satisfy a few properties: - 1.
-There are a polynomial number of sub-problems. - 2.
-The solution to the problem can be computed easily from the solutions to the sub-problems. - 3.
-There is a natural ordering of the sub-problems from "smallest" to "largest". - 4.
-There is an easy-to-compute recurrence that allows us to compute the solution to a sub-problem from the solutions to some smaller sub-problems. - Difficulties in designing dynamic programming algorithms: - 1.
-Which sub-problems to define? - 2.
-How can we tie together sub-problems using a recurrence? - 3.
-How do we order the sub-problems (to allow iterative computation of optimal solutions to sub-problems)?
+- To solve a problem, we need a collection of sub-problems that satisfy a few properties:

+- There are a polynomial number of sub-problems.

+- The solution to the problem can be computed easily from the solutions to the sub-problems.

+- There is a natural ordering of the sub-problems from "smallest" to "largest".

+- There is an easy-to-compute recurrence that allows us to compute the solution to a sub-problem from the solutions to some smaller sub-problems.

+- Difficulties in designing dynamic programming algorithms:

+- Which sub-problems to define?

+- Output

+Output

+Output

+Description

+Output

+Description

+Output

+Description

+Description

+- How do we order the sub-problems (to allow iterative computation of optimal solutions to sub-problems)?